sahahn/parc_scaling/docs/results_intro.md

 two target variables.
 Or for example, Mean Rank could be computed both across different [Target Variables](./variables.html) and / or across different [ML Pipelines](./ml_pipelines.html), depending on the specific figure or subset of results.

-A key benefit of Mean Rank over employing metrics like explained variance directly is that we can now compare across both different binary and regression metrics, as well as to address [scaling issues](./scaling_issues.html) between metrics (e.g., [Sex at Birth](./target_variables#sex-at-birth) is more predictive than [KSADS ADHD Composite](./target_variables#ksads-adhd-composite)).
+A key benefit of Mean Rank over employing metrics like [R2](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html#sklearn.metrics.r2_score) directly is that we can now compare across both different binary and regression metrics, as well as to address [scaling issues](./scaling_issues.html) between metrics
+(e.g., [Sex at Birth](./target_variables#sex-at-birth) is more predictive than [KSADS ADHD Composite](./target_variables#ksads-adhd-composite)).
 In some degenerative cases Mean Rank has the potential to hide information about magnitude of difference, but in general when computed over a sufficient number of comparisons (in this case